-Our mission- To instill into the disabled community a physically limitless mindset that breeds courage, confidence, and competence.
+Our mission- To instill into people with disabilities a physically limitless mindset that breeds courage, confidence, and competence.

-Through the #HelpMeFit Challenge, Disabled But Not Really sponsors athletes who are in need of that extra push to pursue their fitness goals.
-Focus will be put on hard training and nutrition and there effects on the body.
+Through the #HelpMeFit Challenge, Disabled But Not Really sponsors adaptive & veteran athletes who are in need of that extra push to pursue their fitness goals.
+Our focus will be put on strength training and nutritional education to help athletes understand their effects on the body.
 Our goal is to help participants find a new outlook on life despite while having a disability.
 Each participant will gain confidence and ultimately be empowered with a stronger mentality and a physically limitless mindset.
-The summer program is filled but sign up for our Summer program now!!
-Begins in June.
+The summer program is filled but sign up for our winter program now.

 Caffeine and Kilos is a fitness lifestyle brand based out of Sacramento California, that believes in spreading the positive message of an active lifestyle.
 Use code DBNR for 10% off your purchase from Caffeineandkilos.com

 Years ago, I suffered from a spinal cord injury after being shot multiple times.
 A profound depression sent me to a dark place.
 Then, I discovered a passion for nutrition and fitness.
 I’ve moved on to become an award-winning adaptive athlete and entrepreneur.